 Now here’s the good news, there are several natural ways to balance your cortisol levels!

 How to Stop Stress and Naturally Lower Cortisol Levels

-1. Eat a diet based in plants and whole foods
+1. Eat a diet based on plants and whole foods

-Un-managed or poorly managed blood sugar levels, especially having low blood sugar, hypoglycemia combined with high levels of inflammation can contribute to both high cortisol levels and other hormonal imbalances.
-Eating a balanced diet with low to no processed foods are high in antioxidants, essential nutrients and fiber.
+Unmanaged or poorly managed blood sugar levels, especially having low blood sugar, hypoglycemia combined with high levels of inflammation can contribute to both high cortisol levels and other hormonal imbalances.
+Eating a balanced diet with low to no processed foods is high in antioxidants, essential nutrients, and fiber.
 This gives our body the key ingredients to reducing our cravings and most importantly balanced hormones.
-This will also help with having a healthy body weight, setting us up for a great nights sleep and powering our energy through the day.
+This will also help with having a healthy body weight, setting us up for a great night’s sleep, and powering our energy through the day.

 Some of the most significant dietary contributors to inflammation and high cortisol levels include:

 - Eating a high-sugar diet (many packaged foods, refined grain products, sugary drinks, and snacks)